nineteen-ninety-six/tube-without-translation/README.md

 <div align="center">
   <h1>Support me</h1>
-  <p>This add-on is fully free to use and does not contain any advertising.
+  <p>This add-on is free to use and does not contain any advertising.
 It is maintained on my free time.
 If you want to, you can support its development.</p>
   <br>
   <p>Support me by donating on KO-FI </p>
   <a href="https://ko-fi.com/yougo" target="_blank">